How To Improve Collaboration Among Employees

 When talking about collaboration, you can’t avoid teamwork.

-You need teamwork to finish a project requested by your client at the last minute and to ensure everyone can work with each other with zero problems.
+You need teamwork to finish a project requested by your client at the last minute and to ensure everyone can work with each other towards a common goal.

 So, does collaboration and teamwork mean the same thing?